-To date (November 2012) the collection 'Happiness in Nations' contains 5204 findings on average happiness in 164 nations over the years 1946-2011.
+To date (November 2012) the collection 'happiness in nations' contains 5204 findings on average happiness of the general population3 in 164 nations over the years 1946 to 2011.
 These findings are sorted in three levels, one by nation, two within nations by kind of measure used and three within measures of the same kind by year.

-An example of a 'nation page' is presented on Appendix A. This is the case of Argentina for which 35 distributional findings are available.
+An example of a 'nation page' is presented on Appendix A. This is the case of Argentina for which 35 distributional findings in the general public are available.
 These findings are sorted in blocks of equivalent survey questions.
-The first block consists of seven findings yielded by a survey question on how 'happy' one is, the answers to which were rated on a 4 step verbal response scale.
+The first block consists of seven findings yielded by a survey question on how 'happy' one is, the answers to which were rated on a four step verbal response scale.
 The measure codes link to the precise text of that question and detailed information about the investigation can be found behind the 'i' icon.

 Findings are sorted by year within each block, and this first block consists of the years 1981, 1991, 1995, 1999, 2002, 2005 and 2008.
-Looking at the blocks, see Appendix A, we see no clear trend in the responses to the question on happiness (measure type 111c) between 1981 and 2008, but a gradual change to the better in the responses to questions about life-satisfaction (measure type 121C and 122F) and the Cantril ladder (measure type 31D).
+Looking at the blocks in Appendix A, we see no clear trend in the responses to the question on happiness (measure type 111C) between 1981 and 2008, but a gradual change to the better in the responses to questions about life-satisfaction (measure type 121C and 122F) and the Cantril ladder (measure type 31D).